IXP Course: India; Social Entrepreneurship

 Course Content and Organization

-Overview and Introduction: The IXP will meet for class sessions in the fall in an effort to (1) provide a broad overview of the institutional context in India and consider the causes and consequences of some of the most pressing urban problems, (2) highlight real world entrepreneurial attempts to provide solutions to these problems via case studies, and (3) allow some time for student teams to work together and prepare for travel.
+Overview and Introduction: The IXP will meet for two class sessions in the fall in an effort to (1) provide a broad overview of the institutional context in India and consider the causes and consequences of some of the most pressing challenges faced by the country , (2) highlight real world entrepreneurial attempts to provide solutions to these problems via case studies, and (3) allow some time for student teams to work together and prepare for travel.